hgoldstein95/hgoldstein95.github.io/_drafts/regex-derivative.md

 0. Run the DFA on the input string.

 There are things that I love about this algorithm too.
-It relies on the amazing result that regular expressions, NFA's, and DFA's are all the same, and the Thompson construction itself is really brilliant.
+It relies on the amazing result that regular expressions, NFAs, and DFAs are all the same, and the Thompson construction itself is really brilliant.
 But there's just something that feels so nice and PL-ey about the derivative approach.
 Rather than deal with intermediate representations and stateful algorithms, we can just define